rdatools/rdaroot/README.md

 and the number plans in the initial collection.
 We've used 100 maps generated with two different methods:

-1. The first uses random maps from random spanning trees (RMfRST).
+1. The first uses random maps from random spanning trees (`rdaensemble/scripts/rmfrst_ensemble.py`).
-2. The second uses random maps from random starting points (RMfRSP).
+2. The second uses random maps from random starting points (`rdaensemble/scripts/rmfrsp_ensemble.py`).

 These methods are described and implemented in the [rdatools/rdaensemble](https://github.com/rdatools/rdaensemble) repository.
+Note: We use the term "random" loosely here.

 We implemented the second initially, before realizing that we could simply use the conceptually simpler spanning-tree approach to generate the initial maps.